MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_locatingmissing.markdown

 > ![Screen Grab - Locate Missing Files Folder Dialog](working_with_files_assets/working_with_files_locatingmissing_03_selectnewlocationfolder.png)

-After selecting the new location where the files are currently located, ExhibitMarker will verify that the missing files are indeed there and update the database accordingly.
+After selecting the new location where the files are currently located, ExhibitMarker&trade; will verify that the missing files are indeed there and update the database accordingly.

 > > ![Screen Grab - All Files Located](working_with_files_assets/working_with_files_locatingmissing_04_allfileslocatedmessage.png)